diegoCath/zebra-toolkit/README.md

 A small group of objective-c classes that make it very easy to print simple labels with a bluetooth zebra printer.

-`DCZPLHelper` is a class that help you create a label without needing to worry about the details of ZPL.
+`DCZPLHelper` is a class that helps you create a label without needing to worry about the details of ZPL.
 Currently supported functionalities are:<br>
 	- Single line text<br>
 	- Multi-line wrapping text<br>
-	- Lines<br>
+	- Decorative lines<br>
 	- Images<br>
 	- PDF417 barcodes